The Safety C.O.A.C.H.

 Who's your Safety Coach?

 The Safety C.O.A.C.H. forms part of the 7 Safety Habits Process.
 The aim is to assist with coaching, during and after the implementation of the 7 Safety Habits.
-However The Safety C.O.A.C.H. can also be used as a stand alone training program.
+However, The Safety C.O.A.C.H. can also be used as a stand alone process.

 The course uses a basic coaching model that may be considered the"foundation of coaching".
 The premise is that we are all, in some way a coach to someone.
 We have developed a coaching style over the years that may be working very well or maybe creating some difficulty.
 Our aim is to review a new model and evaluate our own coaching technique.

 The C.O.A.C.H Model: